rdouglascox/sydphilseminarseries/README.md

+---
-University of Sydney Philosophy Seminar Series
+title: University of Sydney Philosophy Seminar Series
+---

 This is a page for the University of Sydney Philosophy Seminar Series.